kassukase/Aanestuskone/README.md

-# UniOulu
+# Voting machine
-School projects and tasks
+Python course excercise where we need to make a voting machine using dictionaries and functions.